This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 You could barrel all the way down to the Spanish border in a day if you were sharing the driving, but we would suggest an overnight stay in Tours if coming from Calais before a second stop in San Sebastian in Spain.
 If coming from Caen or Cherbourg, Bordeaux makes a perfect stopover.
 If coming from Caen or Cherbourg, Bordeaux makes a perfect stopover.

-Be aware that if you take the route shown on our Google Map, you will need a Crit’ Air sticker, as the whole of Rouen is covered by a low-emission zone.
-There are also several low underpasses on the route which will decapitate a motorhome or car with bikes on the roof.
-You can avoid these by taking the street-level side road next to them, just be aware!
+Be aware the whole of Rouen is covered by a low-emission zone meaning you will need a Crit’ Air sticker.
+There are also several low underpasses on the route, which will decapitate a motorhome or car with bikes on the roof.
+You can avoid these by taking the street-level side road next to them; just be aware!

 Calais – Paris – Orleans – Clermont-Ferrand – Millau – Beziers – Perpignan – Barcelona